State to appeal overturned murder conviction in 1995 homicide case

 HARRISBURG, Pa.
 (WHTM) – State prosecutors are planning to appeal an overturned murder conviction.

-Corey Walker’s conviction and life sentence were overturned in July, after a judge ruled critical evidence in the trial had been concealed suppressed on purpose.
+Corey Walker’s conviction and life sentence were overturned in July after a judge ruled critical evidence in the trial had been concealed.

-According to Walker’s lawyers, the Attorney General’s Office has filed a notice of intent to appeal that judge’s decision.
+According to Walker’s lawyers, the state attorney general’s office has filed a notice of intent to appeal the judge’s decision.

-Walker’s lawyers, meanwhile, have filed a motion for a bail hearing, that could see him released from prison while awaiting the state’s appeal or a new trial being granted.
+Walker’s lawyers, meanwhile, have filed a motion for a bail hearing that could see him released from prison while awaiting the appeal or a new trial being granted.

 Walker, along with co-defendant Lorenzo Johnson, were convicted in the 1995 death of Tarajay Williams along Market Street in Harrisburg.